+The Scottish Borders Health and Social Care Integration Board was established on 6th February 2016.
+This is a partnership between Scottish Borders Council and NHS Borders which has been established to bring about change in the way health and social care services are planned, commissioned and delivered from 1st April 2016.
 The Place and People Departments, each managed by a Depute Chief Executive, deliver the bulk of the Council's public-facing services.
 The Council's structure is summarised below: